cziwen/Talkie-Codie/README.md

 **Note**: First startup may be slow due to model downloads.
 Configure your API key in the GUI settings.

+**Note**: Without API configuration, the app will only use Whisper for audio-to-text conversion.

 ### Configuration

 All settings can be configured through the GUI: